frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/user-guide/stock-inventory/purchase-receipt.md

 ### Taxes and Valuation

 Some of your taxes and charges may affect your Items value.
-For example a Tax may not be added to your Item’s valuation, because if you sell the Item, you will have to add the tax at that time.
+For example, a Tax may not be added to your Item’s valuation, because if you sell the Item, you will have to add the tax at that time.
 So make sure to mark all your taxes in the Taxes and Charges table correctly for accurate valuation.